-Abstract: The Transportation Security Administration (TSA) is issuing a rule to implement the requirement in section 4012 of the Intelligence Reform and Terrorism Prevention Act of 2004 (IRTPA) (Pub.
-L. 108-458; 12/17/2004) that TSA assume from aircraft operators the performance of the passenger screening function of comparing passenger information to the automatic selectee and no fly lists and utilize all appropriate records in the consolidated and integrated terrorist watchlist maintained by the Federal Government in performing that function.
-The rule will require aircraft operators to provide the Federal Government with passenger information for certain flights operated within the United States for use in such a screening process.
+Abstract: The Transportation Security Administration (TSA) is issuing a rule to satisfy the requirement in section 4012 of the Intelligence Reform and Terrorism Prevention Act of 2004 (IRTPA) (Pub.
+L. 108-458; 12/17/2004) that TSA assume from aircraft operators the performance of the passenger screening function of comparing passenger information to appropriate records in the consolidated and integrated terrorist watchlist maintained by the Federal Government.

-Action Date FR Cite Notice-Information Collection; Emergency Processing 09/24/04 69 FR 57342 Notice-Final Order for Secure Flight Test Phase; Response to Public Comments 11/15/04 69 FR 65619 Interim Final Rule; Request for Comments 06/00/05
+Action Date FR Cite Notice-Information Collection; Emergency Processing 09/24/04 69 FR 57342 Notice-Final Order for Secure Flight Test Phase; Response to Public Comments 11/15/04 69 FR 65619 Interim Final Rule; Request for Comments 12/00/05